TheLabyrinthOfLife/TheLabyrinthOfLife/README.md

 [✧]WHAT I'M MOST LIKELY DOING : On Ponytown - Semiafk unless with friends so w2i! () Making skins on Ponytown () Writing on Google Docs - probably about ocs () Listening to music ()

+︶︶︶︶︶︶︶︶︶︶︶︶

+More about DNI on Carrd, but HUGE DNI to people who undermine abuse of any kind to both men and women - and also, generally, human beings.
+STOP ACTING LIKE PHYSICAL AND EMOTIONAL ABUSE IS 'SLAY' OR 'STRONG' YOU DIM-WITTED FUCKS?
+I genuinely hate people like this, gtfo.
+A girl hitting a boy is just as bad as a man hitting a woman, so just GTFO???
+I HATE YOU.

 ╔═══*.·:·.☽✧    ✦    ✧☾.·:·.*═══╗

  --. ..𓂃 ࣪ ִֶָ་༘࿐🦋་༘࿐ ִֶָ. ..𓂃 ࣪ ִֶָ  --